kenlasko/k8s/NASCONFIG.md

 Apps that currently use the `appdata/pv` folder are:
 * [alertmanager/grafana/loki/prometheus](/monitoring)

-### appdata/pxeboot
-This folder stores all the files used for network booting (PXE) into [Talos OS](https://www.siderolabs.com/platform/talos-os-for-kubernetes/).
-Installing the Talos OS on cluster members is handled by [Matchbox](https://github.com/poseidon/matchbox) via PXE.
-Follow the [PXEBoot instructions](https://github.com/kenlasko/pxeboot) to setup.

 ### appdata/vol
 These folders are used for most apps that don't have SQLite databases ([Longhorn](https://github.com/longhorn/longhorn) is used for workloads with SQLite DBs).
 The cluster uses defined PV/PVCs to attach to them.
 The folders must exist before the apps can use them.
 These are backed up using the [NAS AppData Backup](/nfs-provisioner) script.